 - Secondary source materials: this category makes up the bulk of the acquisitions of this library, certainly in the form of monographic works and other forms of information specifically not primary.

 - Tertiary source materials: by their very nature – indexes, abstracts, and other guides to materials – are expensive.
 In order to support its teaching responsibilities, Perkins Library shall supply these as representative prototypes for the instruction of basic research techniques.
-Justification of their cost beyond their use to teaching library skills shall be weighed carefully in terms of proximity to large research libraries, the appropriateness to the Bachelor’s and Master’s degree and access to functional interlibrary loan networks.
+Justification of their cost beyond their use to teaching library skills shall be weighed carefully in terms of proximity to large research libraries, the appropriateness to the Bachelor’s, Master’s and Doctoral degree and access to functional interlibrary loan networks.